Adult Swim (Canada): Programming

 The channel primarily airs original productions from Adult Swim in the U.S, including adult animation series and live-action comedies.
 The channel does not offer a Toonami block, but it has aired anime series co-produced or commissioned by Adult Swim for the block, such as Blade Runner: Black Lotus and Housing Complex C. The channel has also acquired original animated series from the sibling HBO Max streaming service (such as Harley Quinn), and off-network reruns of animated sitcoms.

 Most of the channel's domestic, first-run programs are English dubs of series commissioned by the French-language Télétoon's late-night block, Télétoon la nuit (including The Bizarre Stories of Professor Zarbi, Doomsday Brothers, and Red Ketchup).
 In order to fulfill Canadian content requirements, the channel also carries reruns of library content (including original series that had been produced for the Teletoon at Night, Télétoon la nuit, and Canadian Adult Swim blocks), and until December 23, 2024 aired made-for-TV films on Monday mornings (a holdover from Action).

 As Showcase Action, the channel initially aired programming within the action genre.
 By 2011, Action had begun to drift towards airing general entertainment programming targeting a male audience, including acquiring reality shows from the U.S. network TruTV (such as Impractical Jokers).
 In 2011, Action would begin airing two original comedy programs, The Drunk and On Drugs Happy Funtime Hour and Kenny Hotz's Triumph of the Will, both of which were cancelled after one season.
-Another original series, But I'm Chris Jericho!, starring Canadian-born professional wrestler Chris Jericho, premiered as a webseries in 2013 on Action's YouTube channel, and was later acquired for a second season by CBC Television's digital outlet CBC Comedy.
+Another original series, But I'm Chris Jericho!, starring Canadian-born professional wrestler Chris Jericho, premiered as a webseries in 2013 on Action's YouTube channel, and was later acquired for a second season by CBC Comedy.